aurelhann/rollup-plugin-node/README.md

 🍣 A Rollup plugin which improve rollup usage with nodejs projects

+This plugin declares all nodejs native deps in external and try to remove require/import for all unknown others.
+It's solve (most of the time) optional import from an external library that rollup actually don't manage very well ;).

 ## Requirements

 This plugin requires an [LTS](https://github.com/nodejs/Release) Node version (v12.0.0+) and Rollup v1.20.0+.